BerkeleyPSE/BerkeleyPSE.githib.io/instructions/MAKING_CHANGES.md

 - Convert `About Us` page into `History` page, `About Us` page will become more about brotherhood statistics & what we do throughout a semester (projects, PMT, etc.)
 - Convert `Why PSE?` page into testimonials page -- get more brothers to write testimonials
 - Add more information about PMT on the `Recruitment` information page
+- Convert from `aphrodite` to `styled-components` to simplify style guide

 ## Changes within a Semester
 - When the Facebook recruitment application goes live, update the `FB_EVENT_LINK` in the `AppBanner` component